 There are different types of sores that can appear anywhere within the oral cavity.
-It ranges from mild ones that arise due to trauma or irritation, to very severe ones, which may be due to any malignancy (tumor).
+It ranges from mid ones that arise due to trauma or irritation, to very severe ones. which may be due to any malignancy (tumor).

-A regular dental checkup is, therefore, necessary to avoid any of these common oral health problems.
+A regular dental check-up is therefor necessary, to avoid any of these common oral health problems.

 If you would like to get a full dental analysis - Contact our expert team today.

 Secondary source educational information gathered by the author.

 State-of-the-art restorative and cosmetic dental practice awarded Leading Implant Center in GCC and the Middle East.